Windows OS Hub

 4. Then restart the NetLogon service: net stop netlogon & net start netlogon

-So you have successfully recovered your AD domain controller in the Authoritative Restore mode.
-Then all objects in Active Directory will be automatically replicated to other domain controllers.
+So, you have successfully recovered your AD domain controller in the Authoritative Restore mode.
+All objects from the recovered domain controller will be automatically replicated to other DCs

-2. Display the list of available backups: wbadmin get versions
+1. List the available back: wbadmin get versions

-3. Start the recovery of the selected backup: wbadmin start systemstaterecovery –version:[your_version]
+2. Start restoring from the selected backup: wbadmin start systemstaterecovery –version:[your_version]

 Or a single AD object: